puppetlabs/puppetlabs-docker_platform/README.md

 #####`root_dir`

 Custom root directory for containers.
-Valid values: TODO.
+Valid values: a directory path.
 Defaults to undefined.

 #####`manage_kernel`

-Attempt to install the correct Kernel required by docker.
+Attempt to install the correct Kernel required by Docker.
 Valid values: 'true', 'false'.
 Defaults to 'true'.

 #####`dns`